Actively Recruiting

 - Modified Medical Research Council (mMRC) score of 2 or higher

-- Able to walk at least 100 meters in 6 minutes
+- Ability to walk at least 100 meters in 6 minutes

 - At least 25% emphysema destruction score in each lung on baseline HRCT scan

-- Homogeneous or heterogeneous emphysema with at least 15% difference between upper and lower lobes in one lung
+- Presence of homogeneous or heterogeneous emphysema with at least 15% difference between upper and lower lobes in one lung

-- Bilateral heterogeneous emphysema with post-bronchodilator residual volume (RV) ≥ 180% predicted or homogeneous emphysema in one lung with RV ≥ 200% predicted
+- Bilateral heterogeneous emphysema with post-bronchodilator residual volume (RV) ≥180% predicted, or one lung with homogeneous emphysema and RV ≥200% predicted

 - Post-bronchodilator FEV1/FVC ratio less than 0.70